cimug-org/CIMTool/dev-docs/Includes/MaintainerNotes/MaintainerNotes-README.md

 Two places a fix could live, with their trade-offs:

-- `bundle-version` constraints in `MANIFEST.MF` — localized and precise, but must be maintained per bundle.
+- `bundle-version` constraints in `MANIFEST.MF`, localized and precise, but must be maintained per bundle.
-- A committed target-platform (`.target`) definition in the repository — comprehensive and deterministic across machines, but a larger artifact to maintain.
+- A committed target-platform (`.target`) definition in the repository, comprehensive and deterministic across machines, but a larger artifact to maintain.